50 Top JavaScript Interview Questions With Example Answers

 JavaScript let, const and var keywords with outputs. | Image: Akshay Kumar

-Implicit type coercion is a JavaScript concept that refers to the process of converting a value from one type to another.
-If you try to add a string to a number, JavaScript will implicitly coerce the string to a number before performing the addition operation.
+Implicit type coercion is a JavaScript concept that refers to the automatic conversion of a value from one type to another.
+In JavaScript, this conversion follows a priority order that typically begins with strings, then numbers, and finally booleans.
+If you try to add a string to a number, JavaScript will implicitly coerce the number to a string before performing the addition operation because strings have the highest priority in type coercion.

 Prototypes are a mechanism used by JavaScript objects for inheritance.
 Every JavaScript object has a prototype, which provides properties and methods that can be accessed by that object.